martiningram/mcmc_runtime_comparison/README.md

   latest version of JAX.
 I ended up installing jax v0.2.13 and jaxlib v0.1.65.
 * I installed numpyro v0.8.0.
 * I installed aeppl version 0.0.17.

+### How to run

+It's easiest to run the benchmarks using the `fit_all.sh` script.
+Make sure to first edit the `target_dir` variable in it and amend it to a directory that makes sense for you.
+All the model runs will be stored in it under subdirectories.

+Once benchmarks have been run, you can analyse the results and make plots using the `Compare_runtimes.ipynb` notebook.